3PB’s John Jessup has written an article examining Sahara’s sale of crude oil to Sonara and the consequences of Sonara’s late payment.

 Commercial

 John is an experienced commercial chancery junior.
-His broad litigation and advisory work cover most areas of the law normally litigated in the Chancery Division, specifically:
+His practice encompasses a broad range of litigation and advisory work across the areas typically dealt with in the Chancery Division, with particular strength in insolvency and company law matters.

-Insolvency John has experience with complex and high-value disputes between liquidators and former directors, and frequently advises in difficult insolvency matters.
-He regularly appears on behalf of Companies in disputed winding up proceedings brought by HMRC and private creditors.
-John also has experience in the field of personal insolvency.
+John regularly advises on complex and high-value disputes involving liquidators and former directors, including claims for misfeasance and transactions at undervalue.
+He frequently appears on behalf of companies in contested winding up proceedings brought by HMRC and private creditors, and has additional experience in personal insolvency matters and issues arising under s.127 of the Insolvency Act 1986.

 Recent cases: